virgili0/Virgilio/Specializations/DataPreprocessing.md

 [Here](https://towardsdatascience.com/data-pre-processing-techniques-you-should-know-8954662716d6) you have a gentle end-to-end panoramic view of the entire process.

-The concepts through which we're going are are the following:
+The concepts through which we're going are the following:

 - Don't Joke With Data
 - Work Hard To Produce Good Data